aandre6891/bank-tech-test/README.md

 The statement is displayed in the format: "date || credit || debit || balance", with each transaction represented as a row showing the corresponding details.

-## Setup

-To use the `Bank` class, follow these steps:

-1. Setup your environment to use node latest version: `nvm use node`.
-2. Create an empty project directory.
-3. Initialise the NPM project (this will create a file package.json): `npm init -y`.
-3. Run node in your terminal:  `node`.
-4. Require the class Bank from the file bank.js: `const Bank = require('./bank');`.
-4. Create an instance of the `Bank` class using the `new` keyword: `const bank = new Bank();`.
-5. Use the available methods (`deposit`, `withdraw`, `printStatement`) to interact with the bank and generate statements. (use the example inputs at the    beginning of this file as a reference)

 ## Testing

 To test the `Bank` class, you can use Jest, a popular JavaScript testing framework.
 Follow these steps to set up and run the tests: